c-donnachie/c-donnachie/README.md

 - ⚛️ My full name is **Cristian Ugarte** but my nickname is donnachie.
 - 🏫: I'm in my second year of software engineering.
-- ⚡ Fun fact: I love snowboring 🏂
+- ⚡ Fun fact: I love Snowboarding 🏂

  <br>